 - 1 = Analog input.
-Pin is assigned as analog input (1). - 0 = Digital I/O. Pin is assigned to port or special function.

-Note 1: Setting a pin to an analog input automatically disables the digital input circuitry, weak pull-ups, and interrupt-on-change if available.
-The corresponding TRIS bit must be set to Input mode in order to allow external control of the voltage on the pin.
+Pin is assigned as analog input(1). - 0 = Digital I/O. Pin is assigned to port or special function. - Note 1: Setting a pin to an analog input automatically disables the digital input circuitry, weak pull-ups, and interrupt-on-change if available.
+The corresponding TRIS bit must be set to Input mode in order to allow external control of the voltage on the pin. - 2: Not implemented on MemHigh.